 Key Visual-Spatial Intelligence Statistics, Facts and Trends for This Year

-- Approximately 60-65% of people are considered visual learners, using visual-spatial intelligence as their primary learning style.
+- Roughly 65% of the world’s population are visual learners, using visual-spatial intelligence as their primary learning style.
 (Source)

-- Research indicates that children who engage in block play and puzzles before age 5 demonstrate up to 15% higher spatial reasoning abilities later in life.
+- Research indicates children who engage in block play and puzzles before age 5 show up to 15% higher spatial reasoning abilities later in life.
 (Source)

-- Studies show that professional architects and engineers typically score 20-30% higher on visual-spatial tests compared to the general population.
+- Studies show that professional architects and engineers score on average 20-30% higher on visual-spatial tests compared to the general population.
 (Source)

 - Video game players who regularly engage in 3D games show up to a 20% improvement in spatial reasoning skills after just 10 hours of gameplay.
 (Source)

-- Males and females generally show no significant difference in baseline visual-spatial intelligence, contrary to previous assumptions.
+- Human males and females generally show no significant difference in baseline visual-spatial intelligence.
 (Source)

-- Children who participate in regular art activities demonstrate a 25-30% improvement in spatial reasoning over those who don’t.
+- Children who participate in regular art activities show a 25-30% improvement in spatial reasoning over those who don’t.
 (Source)

 - Musicians who read sheet music show enhanced visual-spatial abilities, with professional musicians scoring approximately 15% higher on spatial tests.
 (Source)